 Ahh the 90s!
 I loved the music then.
 It was so diverse - everything from Tori Amos, to Dave Matthews, to Nirvana could be heard on the radio.

-I hadn't owned a guitar for about ten years at this point, but when I heard Dave Matthew's percussive guitar, it fired me up and a guitar was back in my hands.
+I hadn't owned a guitar for about ten years at this point, but when I heard Dave Matthew's percussive playing style, it fired me up and a guitar was back in my hands.
 This is the decade (1997) I decided I wanted to be a musician.

-Suki has brought some challenging music to me as a guitarist with songs such as Three of a Perfect Pair by King Crimson and From the Beginning by ELP.
-And from me, he is so diggin on Lovesong by the Cure and Love is Stronger than death by The The, coming up with some amazing cello parts.
+Suki has brought some challenging music to me as a guitarist with songs such as Three of a Perfect Pair by King Crimson, From the Beginning by ELP and Long Distance Runaround by Yes.
+And from me, he is so diggin on Lovesong by the Cure, Love is Stronger than death by The The, and Ten Years Gone by Led Zeppelin.
+He comes up with some amazing cello parts.
 It's amazing we found each other.